slbabin/poster-shop-gp/README.md

 - As a site user, I would like to click on an individual poster so that I can see its image in full, title, price, category, year, description, and artist.

-- As a site user, I would like to search for a poster using different search criterea such as title or artist name as well as other parametrs so that I can easily find the poster I want to purchase.
+- As a site user, I would like to search for a poster using different search criteria such as title or artist name as well as other parameters so that I can easily find the poster I want to purchase.

 - As a site user I would like to sort posters by price, name, and category so that I can easily find the poster that I like or need.